Introduction to the future of food safety by FAO

 Changing consumer preferences

 Consumer behavior is changing as a result of a variety of issues.
-Some include climate change, a focus on improving health, environmental , and rising incomes.
+Some include climate change, a focus on improving health, environmental sustainability, and rising incomes.
 Additionally, there may also be food safety issues that come along with these changes.

-Moreover, the food industry is also emphasizing trustworthiness and authenticity, with consumers expecting greater transparency regarding the carbon footprint of their food products, as well as a greater focus on responsible sourcing of food ingredients, simplifying food labeling, and addressing concerns about food safety.
+Moreover, the food industry is also emphasizing trustworthiness and authenticity, with consumers expecting greater transparency regarding the carbon footprint of their food products, as well as a greater focus on responsible sourcing of food ingredients, simplifying food , and addressing concerns about food safety.

 Food safety implications

 For instance, a study on home-delivered meal kits discovered a number of issues that raise food safety concerns, such as insufficiently cold packaging, improper storage, or crushed packages causing cross-contamination.
-Additionally, insufficient and frequently inaccurate food safety is present on websites, implying that customers may struggle to obtain appropriate food safety information (Hallman, Senger-Mersich, and Godwin, 2015).
+Additionally, insufficient and frequently inaccurate food safety information is present on websites, implying that customers may struggle to obtain appropriate food safety information (Hallman, Senger-Mersich, and Godwin, 2015).

 Action to be taken on food safety

-The food safety risk assessments will need to keep up with changes in consumer preferences and demands in order to protect consumers.
+The food safety assessments will need to keep up with changes in consumer preferences and demands in order to protect consumers.

 Furthermore, online sources can be valuable tools for engaging and educating consumers about food safety.
 Yet, the online environment can also expose consumers to a lot of inaccurate or fake information.
 Nevertheless, technological innovations will be of great assistance in keeping pace with changes in the food sector.
-Thus, this is obtained by identifying emerging allergens and contaminants in new food sources, establishing appropriate standards, and developing adequate risk management systems.
+Thus, this is obtained by identifying emerging allergens and contaminants in new food sources, establishing appropriate standards, and developing adequate systems.

 New food sources and food production systems